 Tres relies on a number of data processors to deliver its subscription services and to support customers.
 We detail these processors later and also have taken steps to ensure these providers are GDPR compliant.
 Proof of compliance can be readily provided upon request.

 What have we done to comply with GDPR?

 We have conducted an extensive analysis of our operations to ensure we comply with the requirements of GDPR.
 This review has encompassed our products and services, customer terms, privacy notices and arrangements with third parties for compliance.
-We can confirm we will be fully compliant with the GDPR by May 25, 2018.
+We can confirm we are fully compliant with the GDPR as of May 25, 2018.

 What personal data do we collect and store from our customers?

 We store data that customers have given us voluntarily.
 For example, in our role as data controller, we may collect and store contact information, such as name, professional title, business email address and phone number when customers sign up for our products and services or seek support help.
 We also may collect other identifying information from our customers, such as IP address, login times and event times within our web applications.

 The stored user content is not shared with third parties and is not used for any purpose other than providing and improving Tres Solutions products and services.